JimDesu/basis-lang/README.md

 .program writeLn: "Hello, world!"
 ```

-A regular command, with a parameter and a productive output:
+A regular command, with a parameter and a CREATE output:

 ```
 .cmd double: Int 'result, Int x = 'result <- x + x
 ```

-The signature reads "command `double` takes a productive `Int` named `result` and an `Int` named `x`; the body assigns `x + x` into the productive slot."
-Productive parameters — the slots a command writes to on success — are marked by a `'` prefix on the parameter name; the lexer treats `'name` and `name` as distinct identifier shapes, so the body writes to `'result`, not `result`.
+The signature reads "command `double` takes a CREATE `Int` named `result` and an `Int` named `x`; the body assigns `x + x` into the CREATE slot."
+CREATE parameters — the slots a command writes to on success — are marked by a `'` prefix on the parameter name; the lexer treats `'name` and `name` as distinct identifier shapes, so the body writes to `'result`, not `result`.
 There is no `return` statement: production is by writing to a named slot.

 A command that may fail, and a caller that handles the failure: